-This article gives everything you need to know about load cells.
+This article provides information you need to know about load cells.

 This comprehensive guide gives you the following information: